Jadis 300B SE monobloc amps Nov 2012.

 probing around.
 The two 160mA fuses in each 300B anode circuit

-have been removed - no need
+have been removed - there is no need for them

 New circuit boards and terminal strips have been glued to chassis

 with Selleys 401 Silicone, rated for 200C.

 Not bad stuff.
-Screws hold some boards to stainless steel as
+Screws hold some boards to stainless steel as well.

 Boards are from 6mm hardwood marine ply

 and strips are 12mm x 10mm hardwood.
 I have used 1mm copper wire